Panus Quadratus, the Bread of Ancient Rome

 At the British Museum Pompeii when some artifacts and remains were on display in 2013, one of the items shown was a carbonised loaf of bread found in a bakery oven.
 On the day of the Pompeii eruption in 79AD, it received a little longer and higher temperature than the baker had intended.

-Below: A painting or Fresco found in a Villa in Pompeii
+Below: A painting I saw on the wall in a Villa while in Pompeii Oct.
+2022

 I devoted myself on bread that Archeologists have found in the Roman Empire.
 I researched two interesting websites for the reconstruction of the carbonised bread from Pompeii.
 There were most likely raw materials available and used in antiquity, such as KAMUT Khorasan wheat flour, whole wheat, spelt and sourdough